 Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts has an office located in Dallas, TX, and we’re proud to offer this highly effective and efficient procedure to patients living in Arlington, Plano, Richardson, University Park, or Highland Park.
 Our office is located near the intersection of West North Highway and Dallas North Tollway on the northwest part of University Park.

 Our team consists of highly trained and experienced professionals who are aware of patients’ needs and are happy to accommodate patients in any way possible.
 Dr. William Phillips is board-certified by the American Board of Oral and Maxillofacial Surgery (ABOMS), which holds him to the highest standards of care and maintaining exemplary patient experiences.
-Dr. Krieger is a member of the American Association of Oral & Maxillofacial Surgeons and the Texas Society of Oral & Maxillofacial Surgeons.
 Only oral surgeons who undergo a rigorous peer evaluation process and demonstrate adequate training, expertise, and extensive knowledge are eligible for board certification.

 Dental implants are more affordable than other tooth replacement options, especially when considering their longevity and effectiveness.
 The total cost of a dental implant depends on how many teeth need to be replaced, if any additional procedures are needed, type of anesthesia used, and your insurance coverage.
 Our team can provide you with an accurate cost estimate for your dental implant procedure during your consultation.